kristofer84/mcp-postgres/README.md

 2. **Caches the certificate** locally in `.aws-certs/` directory for 30 days
 3. **Configures SSL** with proper certificate validation using the downloaded bundle
 4. **Re-downloads** the certificate automatically if it's older than 30 days
+5. **Graceful fallback** to basic SSL if certificate download fails

 This means you can connect to AWS RDS instances without manually downloading or configuring SSL certificates.
 Simply provide your RDS endpoint and the server handles the rest: